10 Ridiculous Reasons to Call 911

 In the summer of 2011, the Atlanta Thrashers moved to Winnipeg and took up the old Jets name; no word on whether the two events are related.

 2. Your husband won’t eat his dinner.
-Elsa Benson of Kerrville, TX, reportedly called 911 because her husband “did not want to eat his supper.”
+A woman in Kerrville, TX, called 911 because her husband “did not want to eat his supper.”
 That wasn’t the first time area police had been to her house, though—30 calls over six months included requests for assistance finding lost clothing and catching her dog.
 She’s been charged twice with abusing the 911 system.

 4. That cop was “really cute.”
 Lorna Dudash wanted a date.
 Instead, she got arrested.